-Once you’ve identified your highest-value customers, create simple segments to aid in your personalisation efforts.
+Once you’ve identified your highest-value customers, create simple segments to aid in your personalization efforts.

 For example, after implementing the Lexer CDP for outdoor apparel retailer Mountain Khakis, we recommended that they start by segmenting their high-value customers by gender and recency.

-2. Personalise your ad creative to each audience.
+2. Personalize your ad creative to each audience.

-After creating your segments, use the insights you have on each segment to personalise your ad creative, messaging, and offer.
+After creating your segments, use the insights you have on each segment to personalize your ad creative, messaging, and offer.

 For example, Mountain Khakis used its high-value male audience and its high-value female audience to create holiday-based ads to drive revenue and acquisition.
 Featuring flat lays of men’s products and women’s products, they offered free shipping to encourage digital sales during the holiday season:

-This simple tactic of segmenting audiences by lifetime value and gender and personalising advertising accordingly created a significant uplift for Mountain Khakis running into the holidays.
+This simple tactic of segmenting audiences by lifetime value and gender and personalizing advertising accordingly created a significant uplift for Mountain Khakis running into the holidays.
 On Black Friday, they saw: